 It is with great sorrow that we learned of the passing of Susan Grisanti on March 04, 2013 in Lubbock, Texas.
 Susan was influential to many as a musician, teacher, performer, and friend.

 As her Producer, Composing Partner, Friend and Webmaster, I feel that it is fitting that this website is now her only family-sanctioned living memorial.
-Any donations or purchases of her recordings from this website, will be used to keep this memorial site in place, for the friends, fans, students, and others touched by Susan Grisanti.
+Any donations or purchases of her recordings from this website, will be donated the Hosting and Upkeep of this Susan Grisanti website.
 Please remember her by clicking the “Donate” button below today.

 You may also use this website to write your memories “In Remembrance” of this gifted musician.
 Otherwise, the website is being left intact in accordance with her wishes.
 Please click the button below to add your thoughts and memories of Susan Grisanti.
 Mark Robbins – Producer